Mike KIRK – Chief Executive

 In 2007 John joined the major Engineering Contractor, Petrofac, as a Senior Engineering Manager and was responsible for the engineering management on many oil and gas upstream FEED and Detailed Design projects executed in the UK, Middle East (Sharjah) and Nigeria (Septa Energy facilities development).

-Since 2018 John has been working with Kirk Process Solutions in a Project Management role.
+Since 2018 John has been working with Kirk Process Solutions and since 2021 also with HAT International in a Project Management role.